ctnava/rxtechnotes/1_duties_law.md

-# Chapter 1: Duties & Law for Pharmacy Technicians
+# Chapter 1: Duties, Law, & Ethics for Pharmacy Technicians

 Notes on general duties and laws to follow for pharmacy technicians.